White House: Closing tax loophole could fund student loans

-ABOARD AIR FORCE ONE (Reuters) - The White House said on Tuesday that it was reviewing whether a small business tax loophole should be closed to pay for an extension of low interest rates on student loans that President Barack Obama wants Congress to deliver.
+ABOARD AIR FORCE ONE, April 24 (Reuters) - The White House said on Tuesday that it was reviewing whether a small business tax loophole should be closed to pay for an extension of low interest rates on student loans that President Barack Obama wants Congress to deliver.

 The loophole allows some shareholder-employees of so-called “S corporations” to avoid paying the Medicare payroll tax on their earnings.